A use case of Mixed Media NFTs.

-- Without starting the onboarding the next billion users, no one will be onboarded.
+- Without starting the onboarding of the next billion users, no one will be onboarded.

 - Once an NFT is bridged into a game, it can be used as usual - no TXs needed except when withdrawing and depositing, and that minor friction will be absent for most players, and acceptable to the others, especially if pulled off well by the AAA publishers (built-in wallets into player accounts, etc).